Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 # Installation of Docker and AlmaLinux9 on Ubuntu 22.04 LTS

 Docker is a powerful containerization platform that allows developers to package applications and their dependencies in lightweight and portable containers.
-These containers ensure consistency across different environments, making the application deployment more efficient and reliable.
+These containers provide a consistent environment, streamlining application deployment and improving reliability.
 This guide focuses on installing AlmaLinux 9 in a Docker containers.
 AlmaLinux is a community-oriented enterprise-grade Linux distribution that derives from .
 We will guide you through the configuration of Docker and AlmaLinux 9 on Ubuntu 22.04 LTS system.
-All the commands reported in this guide, refers to an Ubuntu 22.04 LTS OS version.
+All the commands reported in this guide, refers to an Ubuntu 22.04 LTS.

 ## Minimum requirements